ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 </tbody>
 </table>

 Podcasts will be available after lectures.
-However, attendance is strongly encouraged – every lecture we will spend time designing **sample exam questions** together.
+However, attendance is strongly encouraged – in every lecture we will work on questions together that **resemble exam questions**.
+In some lectures, we will spend time designing **sample exam questions**.
 The questions you create and see might end up being the real exam questions.

 ### Discussion